StumblingPanda/Azeron-Cyborg-II-overlay/README.md

 ## Usage
 Simply launch the overlay and it will display keypresses in real time using the Cyborg II layout.
 Use the on-screen options to rename buttons or reassign labels at any time to match your personal binds.

+## ⚠️ Important
+By default the overlay fills the screen and will block interaction with windows behind it.
+Enable the **click-through** option in the overlay settings to interact with other windows normally.

 ## License
 MIT